Skip to content

 Key Takeaways

-Remuneration, wages and salaries refer to different concepts.
-While remuneration can cover wages and salaries, wages are generally associated with hourly pay rates.
-On the other hand, salaries are generally fixed annualised amounts that you pay either weekly, fortnightly or monthly.
-Paying remuneration, wages and salaries to an employee can be expressed as either gross pay (the total amount earned) or net pay (the gross amount less any relevant deductions such as income tax).
+Remuneration, wages, and salaries are distinct concepts.
+While remuneration can cover wages and salaries, wages are associated with hourly pay rates.
+On the other hand, salaries are annual amounts that you pay either weekly, fortnightly or monthly.
+You can express employee remuneration, wages and salaries as either gross pay (the total amount earned) or net pay (the gross amount less relevant deductions such as income tax).

 Employers need to understand their obligations regarding any payments owed to their employees.
 If you require assistance with employee remuneration, our experienced employment lawyers can assist as part of our LegalVision membership.
 You will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 Call us today on 1300 544 755 or visit our membership page.